- Member of the UNESCO Expert Facility on the Diversity of Cultural Expressions, 2019 – 2022: Cultural Economy Development.

 Deborah’s international work in comparative media and cultural policy also includes sitting on The United Nations Economic Commission for Latin America and the Caribbean (ECLAC) subregional expert group on Cultural and Creative Industries; and work in the development of local and regional CCI policy in Jamaica and the Caribbean.

 Cultural Studies and Cultural Economy Education

 Dr. Hickling Gordon is a lecturer at the University of the West Indies.

-She coordinates the Faculty of Humanities and Education’s new Bachelors of Cultural and Creative Industries programme in the Institute of Caribbean Studies at UWI, Mona.
+She coordinates the Faculty of Humanities and Education’s new Bachelors of Arts in Cultural and Creative Industries, and the Bachelor of Arts in Entertainment and Cultural Enterprise Management (ECEM) programmes in the Institute of Caribbean Studies at UWI, Mona.
 Dr. Hickling also coordinates and delivers postgraduate courses in Cultural Studies and at the Mona School of Business and Management in the Doctor of Business Administration programme; and supervises Masters and Doctoral degree candidates.

 She has designed and delivered courses in media, culture and creative economy at the University of Technology, Northern Caribbean University, HEART National Training Agency, and the Creative Production and Training Centre in Jamaica.

 Cultural and Creative Economy Policy